These hacks on photography are cheap but

 if it was the time of year.

-Make round tube which suits your
+Make a round tube which suits your

 lens nicely, and attach it to the lens.